yangwenmai/learning-javascript/README.md

 # Learning JavaScript

-This project is created to help JS developers to gain better understanding of the JavaScript programming language and thus feel confident in daily developing work.
+This project is created to explore the JavaScript Language.
+We hope that by participating in this project, all the contributors will gain a deeper understanding of JS and feel confident in daily developing work.
 The authors of these articles are by no means experts, but this fact doesn't necessarily reduce the legitimacy of the contents.
-On the contrary, I would argue that learning from the perspective of a learner can help you simulate the whole process of decompose and understand a new concept.
-This will not only help to consolidate your understanding, but also help you to become a better learner.
+On the contrary, we would argue that learning from the perspective of a learner can help you simulate the whole process of decomposing and understanding new concepts.
+This will not only help to consolidate your understanding, but also help you becoming a better learner.

+## List of Articles

+    - (Asynchronous Patterns in JavaScript (Part 1))["./archive/async-patterns-in-js.md"]